Cwexus/xyops/docs/privacy-policy.md

 ### Accessing, changing, or deleting information

-You may access or change your information or delete your account from the Orchestra website at any time.
+You may access or change your information or delete your account from the OpsRocket website at any time.

 Deleted information may be kept in backups for up to 30 days.
 Backups are encrypted and are only accessed if needed for disaster recovery.

-Orchestra may delete your information at any time and for any reason, such as technical needs, legal concerns, abuse prevention, removal of idle accounts, data loss, or any other reason.
+OpsRocket may delete your information at any time and for any reason, such as technical needs, legal concerns, abuse prevention, removal of idle accounts, data loss, or any other reason.

 ### Third-party links and content

-Orchestra is **not responsible** for the message content of its users.
+OpsRocket is **not responsible** for the message content of its users.

-Orchestra may display links to third-party sites, if users post email messages containing these links.
+OpsRocket may display links to third-party sites, if users post email messages containing these links.
 These sites have their own independent privacy policies, and we have no responsibility or liability for their content or activities.

 ### California Online Privacy Protection Act Compliance